1976–77 New York Nets season

 The 1976–77 New York Nets season was the tenth season for the franchise, the ninth and final season where the team went by the New York Nets name after previously going by the New Jersey Americans in their first season in the now-defunct American Basketball Association, and the first for the team in the NBA.
 It was also their only NBA season that they played in Long Island before they moved back to New Jersey while retaining the Nets name they've had ever since their second season in the ABA.
-This season was notable for, as the franchise owner at the time Roy Boe described it, trading the team's very soul for a birth into the NBA since as they were the only ABA team intruding upon another NBA team's territory at the time (in this case, the New York Knicks' territory for the New York City area), the Nets in particular had to pay an extra fee for the Knicks just to play in the NBA.
-While the Nets tried to get the Knicks to waive the extra fee, to the point of even allowing them their star Julius Erving to join the Knicks instead, the Nets would only really make it by trading Erving to the Philadelphia 76ers in order to secure a birth into the NBA instead.
+This season was notable for, as the franchise owner at the time Roy Boe described it, trading the team's very soul for a berth into the NBA since as they were the only ABA team intruding upon another NBA team's territory at the time (in this case, the New York Knicks' territory for the New York City area), the Nets in particular had to pay an extra fee for the Knicks just to play in the NBA.
+While the Nets tried to get the Knicks to waive the extra fee, to the point of even allowing them their star Julius Erving to join the Knicks instead, the Nets would only really make it by trading Erving to the Philadelphia 76ers in order to secure a berth into the NBA instead.
 Their forced trade of Dr. J to the 76ers just to secure their permanent entry into the NBA resulted in them going from being the final champions in ABA history to the worst team in the NBA in their first year of entry, with them not only finishing the season with a 22–60 record, but also not even getting the #1 pick that year due to them losing the coin toss to the Milwaukee Bucks (or at least, they would have had they not also traded that draft pick to the Kansas City Kings earlier in the season as well just to help themselves get the payment they need to enter the NBA properly), which forced them to have the #7 pick in the 1977 NBA draft instead due to the Nets trading with fellow ABA-turned-NBA team Indiana Pacers as a means to help each other out since they were both struggling in their own ways during their first seasons out in the NBA.